z-lab/sparselora/README.md

   Integration with <img src="https://raw.githubusercontent.com/unslothai/unsloth/main/images/unsloth%20logo%20white%20text.png" alt="Alt Text" style="height: 40px; vertical-align: middle;"/>
 </h2>

-SparseLoRA is designed to acclerate fine-tuning by contextually reducing the effective computation in each training step, meanwhile Unsloth leverages a variety of kernel fusions to reduce trainign overhead.
+SparseLoRA is designed to acclerate fine-tuning by contextually reducing the effective computation in each training step, meanwhile Unsloth leverages a variety of kernel fusions to reduce training overhead.
 As such, our method can be used to further acclerate Unsloth training.
 We provide an out of the box integration that can be installed and run as:

 ### Environment Setup
 ```bash